Inflectra/spira-documentation/docs/Email-Integration/Using-the-Email-Integration-Service-with-SpiraTeam.md

 Supported Artifacts: The following artifacts support replying to a notification to add a comment:

 - Requirements
 - Test Cases
 - Incidents
 - Releases
 - Tasks
 - Test Sets

-How it works:
+How it works

 - **Token Matching**: The service identifies the artifact using the token in the Subject Line of the email.
 It supports various formats, such as [TK:12], TK:12, [TK-12], TK-12, [TK 12], or TK 12.
 - **Important Constraint**: The artifact token must be in the Subject Line.
 Tokens placed only in the body of the email are ignored by the service.